-Class exercises are experiential games, played for grade points, that give hands-on experience facing the decisions of the people whose choices we are studying.
+Class exercises are experiential games that give hands-on experience facing the decisions of the people whose choices we are studying.
 In addition to being fun, they provide focus and insight that will help you interpret and apply models.
+Points earned in the class exercises will provide extra credit.